Viktor95801/Viktor95801/README.md

 ### Contact-me

-If you want to talk a bit, add me on discord.
+If you want small talk, add me on discord.
 Please no NSFW stuff.
-My nickname there is `viktor_hg`
+My nickname there is `viktor_hg`.

+I can speak english half-decently, my true native language is Brazilian Portuguese. 🇧🇷

 ###